-J. Eric Wise is a partner in the New York office of Gibson, Dunn & Crutcher.
-He is a member of Gibson Dunn’s Global Finance and Business Restructuring and Reorganization Practice Groups.
+Eric Wise is a partner in the New York office of Gibson, Dunn & Crutcher.
+He is a member of Gibson Dunn’s Global Finance and Business Restructuring, and Reorganization Practice Groups.

-Mr. Wise has experience in finance and restructuring transactions across industries, including healthcare, hospitality, real estate, telecommunications, steel, automotive, chemical, energy, transportation, telecommunications, financial institutions, and paper and forest products sectors.
-Mr. Wise is an expert in intercreditor relationships and complex debt structuring issues, and is frequently asked to advise in financial transactions involving complex intercreditor and debt structuring issues.
+Mr. Wise’s experience extends across a wide range of industries, such as telecommunications, healthcare, hospitality, real estate, steel, automotive, chemical, energy, transportation, telecommunications, financial institutions, and paper and forest products sectors.
+Mr. Wise is frequently asked to advise on intercreditor relationships and complex debt structuring issues.

 Mr. Wise is a member of the bar of New York and is admitted to practice in the federal courts in the Southern District of New York.

 Prior to joining Gibson Dunn, Mr. Wise practiced with Kramer Levin Naftalis & Frankel LLP and Weil, Gotshal & Manges LLP.

 University of Michigan - 1995 Juris Doctor

 Claremont Graduate University - 1993 Master of Arts